-\Class 54 Unmanned Aerial System designed and constructed by exhibitor that is operated by a remote-controlled device.
+- Class 53 Educational Display, Notebook or Poster - Class 54 Unmanned Aerial System designed and constructed by exhibitor that is operated by a remote-controlled device.
 The UAS must not be a mere modification of an existing kit or plan.
-You may not exhibit a UAS that is purchased off the shelf in this class.

-\Class 55 Practical application of an Unmanned Aerial System constructed from a commercial (purchased) kit.
+You may not exhibit a UAS that is purchased off the shelf in this class. - Class 55 Practical application of an Unmanned Aerial System constructed from a commercial (purchased) kit.
 This includes the UAS, plus one or more of the following: video, notebook, poster, display board, etc. This class is separate from educational exhibits.
 A tangible use would be mapping Russian olive trees, eroded soils, and bindweed in fields, etc. There are also many other non-agricultural UAS uses that would be appropriate for this class.